From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Related Works

-{\sl Data augmentation and generation:} LISA \citep{yao2024improving} is a Mixup-inspired augmentation strategy that learns domain-invariant predictors through intra-label mixing and intra-domain mixing to encourage the model to respect class boundaries within each domain.
-Other methods, such as those proposed by \citet{honarvar2020domain, shorten2019survey}, use standard augmentation functions including rotation, scaling, and noise addition.
-Another line of research inflates the training data to improve robustness.
-For example, \citet{rahman2019multi} use ComboGAN \citep{anoosheh2018combogan} to generate new data, while DIRT \citep{nguyen2021domain} suggests using StarGAN \citep{choi2018stargan} to generate paired samples.
+Data augmentations can be seen as simple-to-generate counterfactual pairs, where the augmentations implicitly encode knowledge about desired invariances.
+For example, standard functions like rotation, scaling, and noise addition suggest that such transformations should not alter the predicted class \citep{honarvar2020domain, shorten2019survey}.
+More sophisticated strategies follow this principle; LISA, for instance, is a Mixup-inspired method that learns domain-invariant predictors through intra-label and intra-domain mixing to encourage the model to respect class boundaries \citep{yao2024improving}.

+Another line of research uses generative models to inflate training data.
+DIRT \citep{nguyen2021domain} suggests using StarGAN \citep{choi2018stargan} to generate paired samples, while other work has used ComboGAN \citep{anoosheh2018combogan} to generate new data \citep{rahman2019multi}.
+From our perspective, these generated samples can be seen as complex, class-preserving data augmentations to estimate pairs regarding some type of invariances.
+Our work provides a causal language and theoretical guarantee for this approach.

 {\sl Distribution or sample matching in addressing spurious correlations:} Invariant Risk Minimization (IRM) \citep{arjovsky2019invariant} aim to mitigate spurious correlations by learning domain-invariant representations.
 Despite their theoretical appeal, IRM-based approaches often under perform in practice, prompting several works to analyze and refine them \citep{rosenfeld2020risks,krueger2021out,ahuja2022invariance}.
 Beyond distribution matching, MatchDG \citep{mahajan2021domain} introduces an iterative sample-level matching objective that aligns representations across domains in latent space.
 Our method similarly employs sample-wise matching but crucially, we provide a theoretical guarantee and deeper exploration on the properties of these pairs required to achieve robustness.
-MatchDG \citep{mahajan2021domain} and DIRT \citep{nguyen2021domain}, which adopt a similar idea to address the simple setting: oracle counterfactual pairs.
-Their objectives can be viewed as Lagrangian formulations of the simple CF matching \eqref{eqn:objective-few-shot-simple}.
-However, these approaches lack theoretical analysis and do not explicitly identify the necessary properties that the data pairs must satisfy to ensure robustness.
-Furthermore, their methods fail when the data pairs are approximate or noisy, which are precisely the conditions encountered in practical scenarios, such as those in {\sl Level 1} and {\sl Level 2} (cf. \Cref{sec:method}).